BallDamage312/blizzard-in-baator/README.md

 The Nameless One still holds some undiscovered secrets from his past that may yet return to change his nature.
 One such lead to his original identity will take him on a dangerous rescue mission to a whole new region of Sigil and into the depths of the Nine Hells, all the way to the 8th layer: The Frozen Wastes of Cania, and then... beyond?
 The danger is not only the inhospitable winter but also getting tangled between Lords of The Nine in their everlasting cold war - Blizzard in Baator.

-Blizzard in Baator is the first ever unofficial DLC which adds new content on such a massive scale to the beloved classic: Planescape: Tormen
+Blizzard in Baator is the first ever unofficial DLC which adds new content on such a massive scale to the beloved classic: Planescape: Torment

 The first act is a DEMO.
 Things will change in the full version, which will include all acts.
 Feel free to share your opinions and ideas at caniabelieveit@gmail.com